sunoftherock/OOP-Workshops/WS06/readme.md

 ```C++
 unsigned m_pageSize;
 ```
 The page size is the number of lines that should be displayed on the screen before the display is paused.
-After a display of these lines, the user must hit enter for the next page to appear.
+After these lines are displayed, the user must hit enter for the next page to appear.
 ### Private Methods (Member functions)
 #### setEmpty
 ```C++